imaegg11/chess/README.md

   - Up/Down Arrow Key: Goes to current position/starting position

 ### Problems
 Read the error message.
 If it is in red, read it and fix the issue.
-If it's not, create an issue or something.
-I'm probably not going to fix it though.
+If it's not, let me know.